andreoug/spring-boot-kafka-producer-consumer/README.md

 # Spring Boot with Kafka

 This is a pilot repo, where I implemented with latest spring boot 2.5.6 and Kafka broker.
-The use case is the simplest examle where a producer app sends a string to kafka and a reducer app consumes the string.
+The use case is the simplest example where a producer app sends an Object to kafka and a reducer app consumes the Object.

 ## 1. Getting Started